MSU-ICER/cloudcomputingfellowship/docs/projects.md

 ### Time-line and Due dates

 Fellows deliver a written proposal for their projects by January 8, 2024 (5pm) via team.
-Fellows prepare 1-2 slides summarizing their proposal, and present to their colleagues in the fellowship on January 12 3pm.
+Fellows will prepare slides summarizing their proposal, and present to their colleagues in the fellowship on either January 26, February 9th, or February 23.
+We'll have only up to 6 fellows present each day, so that there is plenty of time for discussion and feedback.

 See the 2023-24 [schedule](./index.md) for additional due dates.
 In Winter 2024 more detail will be provided on this site.

 ### Questions, Answers and other Notes